-Monochrome Style in a Dutch Family Home
+Monochrome Dutch Family Home Tour

 Hello, it’s Holly Marder with another Homes With Heart column and this time I’m touring you through a sleek Scandinavian style home belonging to a Dutch graphic designer and her family.
 Ready for the tour?
 Having grown up in a dark house laden with thick carpeting, dark walls, persian rugs and heavy mahogany furniture, graphic designer Femke Brooks finds herself being drawn to clean, contemporary lines, open spaces and a monochrome colour palette.
 In the Scandinavian inspired home she shares with her husband and son in Tilburg, The Netherlands, northern influences form the primary components.

 “Simplicity and use of light are two of the things that inspire me most about Scandinavian homes,” Femke says.
 Emphasizing her home’s abundance of natural light and spacious floor plan, she has kept furnishings and accessories to a bare minimum.

 Materials such as copper, wood, concrete and wool, simplicity of design and geometric elements are right at home in the designers minimalistic abode.
 When it comes to colour, Femke prefers to employ shades of grey upon crisp whites and elements of black for high contrast.
 Wooden accents and soft textures add warmth and depth to the space.
 “The combination of white, grey and black has something robust and tough about it, but more than that, these shades combined create a sense of space and light,” Femke says.

 Femke enjoys nothing more than decorating her home, drawing inspiration from the changing seasons.
 “Each season has a certain style, and I really enjoy styling for the different times of the year.
 I try to involve my little boy in the decorating process.”